CNL-TN-2025-022 Technical Note

 3.1.2 Story Bible Sections

-1. Trilogy Overview — Three-volume arc and central questions
+1. Series/Trilogy Overview — Multi-volume arc and central questions (if applicable)

 2. Volume Spine — Opening state, closing state, journey between

-3. Foundational Concepts — Core science, the substrate, the archive
+3. Foundational Concepts — Core ideas, world rules, technical systems

-4. Character Roster — Seven primary characters with role definitions
+4. Character Roster — All significant characters with role definitions

-5. Scene-by-Scene Summary — All 17 scenes plus interludes
+5. Scene-by-Scene Summary — All scenes with one-line descriptions

-10. Seeding Strategy for Volume 2 — Planted threads
+9. Seeding Strategy — Planted threads for future payoff

-15. Questions for Volume 2 — Explicit tracking of open threads
+13. Open Questions — Explicit tracking of unresolved threads

 3.2 Character Templates